sbjsouza/svg2png/README.md

 # svg2png

-An API to convert your svg content to PNG throught url
+> An API to convert your svg string to PNG throught url

+## 1. How to use?

+    1.